gregsmi/cpg-deploy/azure/README.md

    git push origin
    ```

-1. Kick off server deployment
+1. Kick off server deployment workflow
-   - Enable workflows on forked repository
-      1. Navigate to the github page for your forked sample-metadata repository
+   - Navigate to the github page for your forked sample-metadata repository and click "Actions"
-      1. Click "Actions"
-      1. Click "I understand my workflows, go ahead and enable them"
+   - [If necessary] click "I understand my workflows, go ahead and enable them"
-   - Run Azure Deploy Workflow
+   - Run workflow
-      1. Navigate to the github page for your forked sample-metadata repository
-      1. Click "Actions"
       1. Click "Azure Deploy" under the list of workflows
       1. Click the "Run workflow" drop down menu
       1. Select the "main" branch and click the "Run workflow" button
-      1. The deployment record will run for a few minutes, and will eventually be annotated with a green check-mark if deployment was successful.
+   - The deployment record will run for a few minutes, and will eventually be annotated with a green check-mark if deployment was successful.
 1. Test successful deployment
    1. Get the sample-medata webhost FQDN by running the following command from `cpg-deploy-fork/azure`